Jack112-create/Life-Dentals/README.md

 Features to be included:

 * Responsive Design - The site should function correctly on all screen sizes.
-The design should allow users to have a good experience when visitng the site no matter what device they use when visiting.
+The design should allow users to have a good experience when visiting the site no matter what device they use when visiting.

 * Navigation -  Navigation elements should be clear to the user.
 The main site navigation should be clear to the user that the links will bring them to other pages on the site.